Definition of Capital Lease Criteria

 Condition 2: Bargain Purchase Option

-- Bargain purchase option basically means the holder of the asset gets a right through the agreement to buy the asset at a specified discount price than the material price at the end of the lease term.
-It may happen that the agreement may specify the actual amount at which the asset would be purchased by the lessee.
+- Bargain purchase option means the holder of the asset gets a right through the agreement to buy the asset at a specified discount price than the material price at the end of the lease term.
+The agreement may specify the amount the lessee would purchase the asset.

 - The value of the transfer is substantially lower than the market price.